ConSol/docker-headless-vnc-container/README.md

 ## Hints

 ### 1) Extend a Image with your own software
-Since `1.1.0` all images run as non-root user per default, so that mean, if you want to extend the image and install software, you have to switch in the `Dockerfile` back to the `root` user:
+Since `1.1.0` all images run as non-root user per default, so that means, if you want to extend the image and install software, you have to switch in the `Dockerfile` back to the `root` user:

 ```bash
 ## Custom Dockerfile